localstack/docs/content/en/user-guide/tools/localstack-sdk/java/index.md

 </dependency>
 ```

-Similarly, you can copy the following line in the dependencies blog of your `build.gradle(.kts)` file if you are using Gradle as a build tool.
+Similarly, you can copy the following line in the dependencies block of your `build.gradle(.kts)` file, if you are using Gradle as a build tool.

 ```kotlin
 implementation("cloud.localstack:localstack-sdk:0.0.1")